About Our Research

-Dr. Adeyinka Adedipe’s current research activities include an investigation of a new type of ultrasound probe to assist with the placement of subclavian central venous catheters under ultrasound guidance, and an adhesive noninvasive monitor that can be used during cardiac arrest to assess blood flow.
+Dr. Adeyinka Adedipe’s research activities include the development of a novel lung ultrasound sensor, investigation of a new noninvasive ultrasound monitor that can be used during cardiac arrest to assess blood flow.

 Dr. Kennedy Hall is developing ultrasound technology that may be used to dislodge kidney stones in vivo, and is the site investigator for a multicenter study assessing ultrasound measurement of the tricuspid annulus plane systolic excursion (TAPSE) for pulmonary embolism.

 Dr. Sachita Shah’s research work combines global health, education, and POCUS.
-Her publications have included work assessing a curriculum to teach POCUS to non-physician clinicians, and investigating barriers to implementation of POCUS in resource-limited international settings.
+Her publications include assessing a POCUS curriculum for non-physician clinicians and investigating barriers to POCUS use in resource-limited international settings.

-Dr. Michael Vrablik is investigating the effectiveness of ultrasound guided forearm nerve blocks for upper extremity blast injury.
+Dr. Michael Vrablik is investigating the effectiveness of ultrasound guided nerve blocks for pain management in ED patients.
 He is also a co-investigator with Dr. Hall in the TAPSE study for pulmonary embolism.